kubernetes/community/contributors/devel/development.md

 Developers who need to manage dependencies in the `vendor/` tree should read the docs on [using godep to manage dependencies](sig-architecture/godep.md).

+##### Import paths

+Kubernetes import paths are of the form `k8s.io/X`.
+Those paths map to `github.com/kubernetes/kubernetes/staging/X` whose code is placed in the staging area directory `staging/src/k8s.io`.
+Aditionally, that code is found by the compiler because of the symlinks located at `vendor/k8s.io`.
+For more information, see [staging/README.md].

 ### Build with Bazel/Gazel